saztronaut/pace_phri/README.md

 This gets the value in comments+weekno and sends it to **addComment.php**

 #### Setting manual targets
 - getWeek.php should handle all automatic target updates.
 If a participant does not reach their target for an even week, they do not automatically progress to the next target - this avoids target increasing and increasing out of reach, particularly if the participant has a break in step recording.
-The event that they wish to make their target harder despite not reaching it must be accommodated. this is drawn by drawHeader above the steps table
+The event that they wish to make their target harder despite not reaching it must be accommodated. this is drawn by drawHeader above the steps table.

+*updateTarget()*
+get date for week one target from DDL
+*incTarget()*
+send date from updateTarget or from bump button to updateTarget.php

 #### Baseline:
 - Users must be able to enter their steps before being given a target.